AaronPierson/WebMagic/README.md

 ### Achievement Showcase

 In the "Achievement Showcase," I've curated a list of my proudest achievements, ranging from web development projects to server management feats.
-Each achievement comes with its own story and challenges, providing visitors with insight into my skills and expertise.
+Each achievement comes with its own story and challenges, providing visitors with an insight into my skills and expertise.

 ### Social Links

 Connect with me through social media, where I share my latest adventures in the world of web development and fantasy.
-My social links provide a gateway to follow my journey, stay updated on my projects, and engage with the web development and fantasy communities.
+My social links provide a gateway to follow my journey, stay updated on my projects, and engage with web development and fantasy communities.

 ##### need to do:
-- [ ] add a link to the website
+- [x] add a link to the website
-- [ ] add a favicon
+- [x] add a favicon
 - [ ] add a site image
 - [ ] style dark/light mode toggle
 - [ ] add animations